IanFinlayson/exploring-cs/chapter01.md

 So the computer executes simple instructions, reads and writes its memory, gets input from the user, and gives the user output.
 But where do the instructions come from?
-They are actually stored inside the computer\'s memory as numbers too!
+They are actually stored inside the computer's memory as numbers too!
 As an example of a computer instruction, we can look at one of the steps of Algorithm 1 to solve the simple guess the number game: